Slow Cooker Jalapeño Popper Dip

 Instructions

-- When fully heated through and peppers softened, stir until all cream cheese is blended smooth
+- When peppers are softened and dip is fully heated through, stir until all cream cheese is blended smoothly

-- Optional: In oven safe dish, top dip with breadcrumbs and drizzle with melted butter
+- Optional: In an oven-safe dish, top dip with breadcrumbs and drizzle with melted butter

-- Place in oven preheated to 400 degrees for about 5 minutes or until lightly browned
+- Preheat oven to 400 ℉ and place dish in oven for about 5 minutes, or until lightly browned

 Notes